-1The words of the Preacher,1 the son of David, king in Jerusalem.
+“The words of the Teacher, son of David, king in Jerusalem:

 “What does man gain from all his labor

 at which he toils under the sun?